Indoor Activities in and around

 There is also a replica in the works of a “Jolly Boat” which was used in the trade industry for transport between large seafaring ships.
 Please be sure and check out the unique history of the City of Garibaldi which includes interesting pictures and memorabilia from the turn of the Century.

 Tillamook County Pioneer Museum

-Have you learned about the treasure allegedly buried on Neahkahnie Mountain?
-Or have you heard the story of the first pilgrim who built his house inside a tree stump?
-What about the town built along Bayocean Spit that fell into the ocean?
-You’ll learn about these stories and many more during a trip to the Tillamook County Pioneer Museum on the corner of Pacific and Second Street in historic downtown Tillamook.
+Have you heard the legend of the treasure allegedly buried on Neahkahnie Mountain?
+What about the story of the first pilgrim who built his house inside a tree stump?
+Did you know there once was a town built along Bayocean Spit that fell into the ocean?
+You’ll discover these stories and many more during a trip to the Tillamook County Pioneer Museum on the corner of Pacific and Second Street in historic downtown Tillamook.

 From pioneers to the Kilchis Indians, to Naval Air Station Tillamook, to the great Tillamook Burn that almost wiped out the entire forest, the museum keeps all the memories, legends, myths and mysteries alive in its unforgettable collections.
 No matter what aspect of the Tillamook Coast interests you, you’re sure to learn something new or broaden your horizons at the Tillamook County Pioneer Museum.

 The museum encompasses three floors, complete with replica rooms and artifacts dating back to the very first settlers.
 With two libraries documenting the Tillamook Coast’s diverse past, visitors are encouraged to do some of their own digging.
 Or just meander the different floors, each dedicated to a different time, aspect or theme of Tillamook’s past, and soak it all in.
 A few times each year the display in the main exhibit room is changed, making a trip to the museum insightful and entertaining, no matter how many times you’ve been there.